Work-induced stress and vicarious trauma

 When the symptoms become more severe, it turns into 'vicarious trauma', which can produce nightmares, sleep problems, depression, fearfulness and complete withdrawal, similar to post traumatic stress reactions.
 If these things are not addressed, they can take have serious effects, both at work and in your personal life.

-While work-induced stress and trauma is more likely to happen to people who are often exposed to traumatic situations as part of their job, it can happen to anyone.
+While work-induced stress and vicarious trauma are more likely to happen to people who are often exposed to traumatic situations as part of their job, it can happen to anyone.
 You don’t need to work with people experiencing violence for it to affect you.
-If your work involves reading or writing about violence, hearing details of violence or working in a job where people share details of personal experiences, this can have an effect on you too.
+If your work involves reading or writing about violence, hearing details of violence or working in a job where people share details of personal experiences, this can also impact on your wellbeing.